Rareș Takács

-Rareș Takács (born 10 December 1991) is a Romanian professional football player who plays as a defender for FK Csíkszereda.
+Rareș Takács (born 10 December 1991) is a Romanian professional football player who plays as a defender.

 Career

 Born in Turda, Romania, Takács started playing football in his hometown as a youngster for Arieșul Turda.
 Later he moved to Cluj-Napoca at Ardealul Cluj and in 2010 he joined Universitatea Cluj together with other teammates.
 In 2012, he was loaned to the lower division teams CS Ștefănești and FCM Reșița but at the end of the year, he returned to Universitatea Cluj.

 Takács made his debut in Liga I in May 2013, in a match that was lost by Universitatea Cluj in front of CFR Cluj.